aio-libs/aiohttp/docs/client.rst

 .. note::

-   Timeout is comulative time, it includes all operations like sending request, redirects, response parsing, consuming response, etc.
+   Timeout is cumulative time, it includes all operations like sending request, redirects, response parsing, consuming response, etc.